Hiking Project Logo

 Easily accessed from Dinkle Lake Rd. off of Prince Creek Rd., the trail starts at the Thomas Lakes/Hay Park trailhead.
 From the trailhead look for the well-signed Hay Park Trail/Thomas Lakes Trail - take this heading south.

-Hay Park Trail/Thomas Lakes Trail follows primitive doubletrack as it winds through the woods for ~1mi until it reaches an open meadow and contours to the right for ~.8mi.
-From here, the trail comes to a junction.
-Turn right to stay on the Thomas Lakes Trail.
+Hay Park Trail/Thomas Lakes Trail follows primitive doubletrack as it winds and switchbacks through the woods for 1.4 miles until it reaches an open meadow and starts countouring to the southeast.
+After 1/4 mile in the meadow the trail comes to a junction.
+Take a right to stay on the Thomas Lakes Trail and continue your climb upward.

-After the trail split, Thomas Lakes Trail climbs through Aspen trees and open meadows for ~2mi.
-In this span, the trail crosses Prince Creek twice before finally reaching Thomas Lakes.
+After the trail split, Thomas Lakes Trail climbs through Aspen trees and open meadows for 2 miles.
+In this span, the trail crosses Prince Creek twice before finally reaching the lower Thomas Lake.
 From lower Thomas Lake, the trail ambles its way up to upper Thomas Lake and is called the Mount Sopris Trail.
 Take a few minutes to refuel at one, or both of the lakes and eye the Mt.
 Sopris summit.

 From the lakes, the Mount Sopris trail switchbacks steeply to the ridge above.
-Once you finally gain the ridge you'll be able to spot the Elk Mountains - largest being Capitol Peak (14,130').
+Once you finally gain the ridge you'll be able to spot some of the highest peaks in the Elk Range to the southeast.
+The skyline is dominated by the imposing north face of Capitol Peak (14,130').
 The trail now quickly becomes talus, which proves to make route finding difficult.
 Continue to climb along the ridge and negotiate the large talus field.
+Keep your eye for sporadic cairns.
 You'll know you're off route if you stray too far north of the ridgeline (south is a precipitous drop-off).

-Once atop the false summit, gain the second false summit as you traverse west along the ridge.
+Once atop the first false summit, head toward a second false summit, traversing west along the ridge.
 Now the only thing left is to gain the actual summit!
-Continue to traverse west as the Mount Sopris Trail takes you along the ridge all the way to the Mount Sopris summit (12,965').
-Once at the Mount Sopris summit, absorb the awesome views...
-There isn't a better vantage point of the nearby Elk Mountains than this.
+Continue to traverse west as the Mount Sopris Trail takes you along the ridge all the way to the true summit (12,965').
+When you are finally at the tippy top congratulate yourself for a monumental effort, grab a selfie and a snack, and take in the awesome views... there isn't a better vantage point of the nearby Elk Mountains than this.

 Flora & Fauna